Digital Nomad Visa Malaysia – How To Apply & Requirements

 How Much Does The De Rantau Visa Cost?
 (Digital Nomad Visa Malaysia)

 The cost to apply for the Malaysia De Rantau Visa is 1000 MYR ($220) for a single person.
 Each dependent is a further 500 MYR ($110).
+If you need a sponsor you need to deposit a bond of $5000 USD.

 How Long Is The Visa Valid For?